morpheus562/Baldurs-Gate-Install-Order-List-Repository/README.md

 # Baldurs-Gate-Install-Order-List-Repository
-This Respository is a collection of user submitted WeiDU logs for Baldurs Gate: Enhanced Edition, Baldur's Gate II: Enhanced Edition, and Enhanced Edition Trilogy (EET).
-The aim of this collection is to assist players in determining install orders and compatability by being able to see other user uploaded WeiDU logs.
+This Repository is a collection of user submitted WeiDU logs for Baldurs Gate: Enhanced Edition, Baldur's Gate II: Enhanced Edition, and Enhanced Edition Trilogy (EET).
+The aim of this collection is to assist players in determining install orders and compatibility by being able to see other user uploaded WeiDU logs.

 **DISCLAIMER** If you choose to use these logs, it is your responsibility to determine if the install orders are current and work without conflict.